 - CIC universities conduct $8.4 billion in funded research each year.

-- CIC libraries own 98 million library volumes, more than any other affiliated group of universities, included the Ivies and the California system.
+- CIC libraries own 98 million library volumes, more than any other affiliated group of universities, including the Ivies and the California system.

 Rutgers is proud to join this established and prestigious academic collaboration.
 With its acceptance into the CIC, effective July 1, 2013, Rutgers builds on a network of relationships that it has enjoyed for many years with CIC schools.
 Explore new and ongoing relationships between Rutgers and CIC universities.